May 14, 2022

-- a raceCAT is a hybrid paddleboard, part catamaran and part paddleboard.
+A raceCAT is a hybrid paddleboard - part catamaran and part paddleboard.
 Some might know it as a catasup, a padamaran, even a standamaran.
 Regardless of name, there is a pair of long pontoons, a smallish deck, and a pair of couplers that connect the pontoons fore and aft of the deck.
-Their intent is to further stiffen the entire board, rather than relying on the four foot deck in the middle of the raceCAT to serve as the sole connecting segment.
+Their intent is to further stiffen the entire board, rather than relying on the five foot deck in the middle of the raceCAT to serve as the sole connecting segment.
+A raceCAT can be built to come apart, into three pieces - two individual pontoons, and a deck.
+Or not.
+This is one of several options to cover in the build meeting prior to starting each custom designed and then custom built raceCAT.

 Most objects made from composite materials require some sort of mold.
 The materials (e.g. fiberglass, kevlar, and carbon fiber) are layered in, on, and around that mold, which serves to give the shape to the composite materials.